-Qui Nhon, also sometimes written as Quy Nhon, is an up and coming beach resort destination, which is not on the Reunification Line.
-To travel from Ho Chi Minh City (also known as Saigon) to Qui Nhon by train you need to first travel to Dieu Tri Railway Station.
+To travel from Ho Chi Minh City (also known as HCMC and Saigon) to Qui Nhon by train you need to first travel to Dieu Tri Railway Station.
 From Dieu Tri there is a branch line which runs to Qui Nhon.
-By train it takes a further 25 minutes to travel the 15 km from Dieu Tri Railway Station to Quy Nhon.
+By train it takes a further 25 minutes to travel the 15 km from Dieu Tri Railway Station to Qui Nhon.

-There are 5 direct train services a day from Ho Chi Minh City to Dieu Tri available to book online.
+There are currently 5 direct train services a day from Ho Chi Minh City (HCMC) to Dieu Tri, near Qui Nhon, available to book online.

-Enter your date of travel into the Search Box below to buy your tickets from Ho Chi Minh City to Dieu Tri online:
+Use the Search Box below to buy your tickets from Ho Chi Minh City to Dieu Tri.

 Location of Ho Chi Minh City Train Station

 See more information about Saigon Railway Station in Ho Chi Minh City.

 Location of Dieu Tri Railway Station

 The easiest way to get from Dieu Tri train station to Qui Nhon is to walk to the main road by the train station and take bus T22 which terminates in Qui Nhon town centre.
 Bus services from Dieu Tri to Qui Nhon are more frequent than train services.

 Qui Nhon’s main attraction is its excellent public beach which is still relatively underdeveloped and kept very clean by the municipal authorities.
 This beach does not attract a lot of tourists and tends only to become busy in the early evenings when the locals take advantage of the cooler weather to spend time on the wide promenade which runs along the coastline.
 The restaurants in Qui Nhon are cheap and focus on Vietnamese cuisine, rather than the international cuisine you find in more developed resort such as Nha Trang.